University Handbook, Section J:

-J4 With its land-grant background, K-State has always had in its libraries a strong science collection.
+J4 With its land-grant background, Kansas State University has always had in its libraries a strong science collection.
 To meet its multi-purpose university responsibility, Hale Library has added significantly to the collections in the humanities and the social sciences.
-Much of this material is increasingly available in electronic format via the Libaries' web site, www.lib.ksu.edu.
+Much of this material is increasingly available in electronic format via the Libaries' web site, www.lib.kstate.edu.

 J5 Research and study spaces.
 Several hundred study spaces are available to graduate and undergraduate students as well as others in the university community.
 Hale Library houses the Infocommons, the largest computer lab on campus with over 200 state-of-the-art workstations.

 J6 The resources of two presidential libraries are within easy driving distance for faculty and other scholars at K-State.
 Both the Truman Library and the Eisenhower Library are reached by Interstate Highway 70.